How does a HELOC loan work?

 Interest rates on HELOCs are variable rate loans which means the rate can rise and fall as the PRIME rate goes up and down.
-There has been one PRIME Rate increase in the last nine years and it’s published weekly in the Wall Street Journal.
-Currently PRIME Rate is and your HELOC rate will be based on your creditworthiness.
+The PRIME Rate is published weekly in the Wall Street Journal.
+Currently PRIME Rate is 4.75% and your HELOC rate will be based on your creditworthiness.

 How long does it take to get a loan approval?